johan-uribe21/robofriends/README.md

 ## Summary

 Simple app that populates the frame with 'robot' cards, fetched from a publicly available API.
 Users may search through the list of robots for a particular robot.
-The robot cards is automatically filtered as the user types.
+The robot cards are automatically filtered as the user types.
 State is managed with redux.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).